 When you’re experiencing financial difficulties, it may be difficult to know where to turn.
-Many directors turn to Google to seek a way out of their situation, but the advice on the web is sometimes conflicting and complicated in a time where you need simplicity and straight answers.
+Many directors turn to the internet to seek a way out of their situation, but the advice on the web is sometimes conflicting and complicated in a time where you need simplicity and straight answers.

 You may wish to speak with your accountant or financial adviser, but of course that comes with costs.
 If you do so, ensure they understand the subject completely and have the relevant professional accreditation.

-Here at Company Debt, our remit is to provide clear, accurate information and debt advice for stressed directors.
-We are also here to offer free insolvency advice on your situation, always without charge for the first consultation.
+Here at Company Debt, our remit is to provide clear, accurate information and debt advice for stressed directors across the UK.
+We are also here to offer free insolvency solutions tailored to your situation, always without charge for the first consultation.
+That consultation could happen right now on live chat, if you don’t wish to speak.

 Where to Find Free Insolvency Advice for Your Business?